Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/02-cognitive-services-security.md

 + Managed authentication keys
 + Secured key access with Azure Key Vault
 + Created a key vault and add a secret
-+ Created a service principal
++ Used a service principal
 + Used the service principal in an application

-## You have successfully completed the lab
+## You have successfully completed the lab, proceed with the next exercises.